j-degroot/AML_project/optimizers/spearmint/README.md

 outputs contains the outputs of all spearmint runs (each folder is one run with 100 evaluations).

-toCsv.py converts output files to a csv file in the correct format
+toCsv.py converts output files to a csv file in the correct format.

-CSVs contains the information the output sub-directories cnoverted to .csv files.
+Data contains the csv files for the 10 runs.

 SMLOG.slurm is the batch file for one run of Spearmint on Logistic Regression.